 June 2017: The Vatican Synod Office launched a special website and survey aimed directly at youth and young adults.
 The survey will help the Synod Office better understand the realities of young people today and their pathways to vocation and the Catholic faith.

-What does "vocation" mean in the context of this Synod?
+What did "vocation" mean in the context of this Synod?

 The Synod Preparatory Document speaks of the "vocation to love," which "takes concrete form in everyday life through a series of choices, which find expression in the states of life (marriage, ordained ministry, consecrated life, etc.), professions, forms of social and civil commitment, lifestyle, the management of time and money, etc." In other words, the concept of "vocation" in this context is very broad.
 So when speaking of the states of life and the vocational journey of young people towards them, the U.S. bishops understand "vocation" to mean the pathway to marriage, ordained ministry, and consecrated life.

-The USCCB has also collaborated on two preparatory resources for the upcoming 15th Ordinary Synod.
+The USCCB also collaborated on several external preparatory resources for the XV Synod including:

 More Information on Ministry with Young People

 Youth Ministry: Youth are defined as young people ages 12 to 18 in junior high school or high school.
 Youth Ministry is the Church's pastoral action with this age group in parishes, grade schools and high schools, dioceses, movements, apostolates, and other ministry contexts.

 Young Adult Ministry: Young adults are defined as young people ages 19 to 39 who are single or married, divorced or widowed, and in college, working, unemployed, incarcerated, or in the military.
 Young Adult Ministry is the Church's pastoral action with these age groups in parishes, college and university campuses, dioceses, movements, apostolates, and other ministry contexts.